Anthropic

 How to fix it right now

-If you're staring at a rate limit error and need your agent working again, here are the immediate fixes in order of speed.
+If you're staring at a rate limit error and need your agent working again, work through these in order:

-Wait 60 seconds.
-Most provider rate limits reset within a minute.
-The simplest fix is patience.
-Don't send repeated requests while rate-limited.
-Each failed retry counts against your limit and extends the cooldown.
+- Wait 60 seconds.
+Most provider rate limits reset within a minute on a rolling window.
+Don't send repeated requests during the cooldown — each failed retry counts against the limit and extends it.

 How to prevent rate limits from happening again